Golden Team

 The Golden Team (Aranycsapat, /hu/) refers to the Hungary national football team of the 1950s.
-It is associated with several notable matches, including the quarter-final ("Battle of Berne") against Brazil, semi-final (against Uruguay) and final of the 1954 FIFA World Cup ("The Miracle of Bern").
+It is associated with several notable matches, including the quarter-final ("Battle of Berne") against Brazil, semi-final (against Uruguay) and final of the 1954 FIFA World Cup.
 The team inflicted notable defeats on then-footballing world powers Uruguay, Soviet Union, England, Germany, Brazil and Italy before the 1956 Hungarian Revolution caused the breakup of the side.
 The Golden Team was also known by different nicknames, such as the "Mighty Magyars", the "Magical Magyars", and the "Magnificent Magyars".

 Between 1950 and 1956, the team played 69 games, recorded 58 victories, 10 draws, and is generally considered to have suffered only one defeat, in the 1954 World Cup final against West Germany.
 During this process, they scored 436 goals.
-Under the Elo rating system, they achieved the highest rating recorded by a national side (2231 points, achieved on 30 June 1954).
+Under the Elo rating system, they achieved the second highest rating recorded by a national side (2233 points, achieved on 30 June 1954, only bettered in 2026 by Spain winning the 2026 FIFA World Cup after a world record 38 match unbeaten streak).
 In 2016, the BBC listed the team as the best international football team ever in football history.

 The team is generally credited for successfully implementing an early form of "Total Football", later used effectively by the Dutch in the 1970s.
 The team is also generally recognized for introducing new, scientific coaching and tactical innovations, which were subsequently adopted throughout the game.
 The team's success became a subject of national pride in a period of oppression by the Communist regime imposed on Hungary by the Soviet Union.
 In this period, any "nationalistic" or even patriotic expression was strongly disapproved of, since these were considered being against the internationalist ideal of the Communist government.
-In this atmosphere, international sport events were the only tolerated fields of expression of national pride.
+The team's success has been cited as an example of how national pride remained linked to sport in Sovietised Hungary, despite the Communist regime's suspicion of nationalism.